I Got the COVID-19 Vaccine – Now What?

 Will It Be Safe For Me To Gather With Friends and Family Again?

 After you, your family members and friends are vaccinated, it will be much safer to gather together.
 However, it’s important to remember that children won’t be protected until a vaccine is approved for them.
-It will still be important to take precautions and keep watching for updates from the Centers for Disease Control and Prevention (CDC).
+It will still be important to take precautions and keep watching for updates from the CDC.

 Do I Still Need to Wear a Mask and Social Distance?